 As our medieval forebears were so scared by these creatures, they also gave a lot of thought to how they could be killed.
 And because of their supernatural nature, it was not only how they could be killed, but also how to safely dispose of their remains so that they would stay dead and not rise again to menace the populace.

 Back in the time of Ancient Greece and Rome, it was thought that one of the best ways to cure someone who suffered from lycanthropy was to physically exhaust them, and so they were subjected to extreme physical exertion over a long period of time.
 By the Middle Ages, the cures had become really quite creative, often painful and sometimes even fatal.
 The victim could be given a herbal remedy called Wolf’s Bane or aconite in the hope for a cure, which is very powerful and acts as a local anaesthetic if applied to the skin and if taken internally can slow the pulse and reduce heart rate.

 Taken in too large a dose it will also kill you.
 The wolf could also be exorcised out of you, involving a long religious exhortation and many prayers and various forms of surgery were also undertaken to release you, such as having nails driven through your hands and feet or having a knife driven into your forehead.
-Again, the legendary silver bullets supposedly needed to kill a werewolf were inventions of modern fiction that did not appear until the nineteenth century.
+Again, the legendary silver bullets supposedly needed to kill a werewolf were inventions of modern fiction that did not appear until the 19th century.

 The Human Cost of Medieval Hysteria